chrishah/AMEB_HPC_demo/README.md

 ### Some explanation:

 The first few lines (all the ones starting with `#$ ` are instructions for the cluster).
 You can use this as a basic template for future jobs, simply modifying it according to your respective needs.
-   - `-N` give your job a name (no spaces in the name)
+   - `-J` give your job a name (no spaces in the name)
+   - `-N 1` - request 1 node
+   - `--ntasks=2` - request 2 tasks (this will essentially give you 2 CPUs)
+   - `--cpus-per-task=1` - one computing unit per task
-   - `-l h_vmem=2G` - request 2G of RAM per core
+   - `--ntasks-per-core=2` - in case of dual core processors you could run 2 tasks per core
+   - `--mem=1000M` - request 1000M RAM
+   - `--time 00:10:00` - runtime 10 minutes
+   - `--hint=multithread` - allow multhreading
+   - `--qos=hpc` - specify queue to submit to (there may be multiple)
+   - `--reservation=hahnc_1` - if you have a reservation
-   - `-q all.q@C147` - specify the queue/node you want to submit to (in this case cluster administration has reserved node `C147` for our tests, so we submit directly to that).
-If this was not the case, we could just say `-q all.q`, then SGE would just assign us the a suitable node (for which we'd potentially have to compete for with other users).
-There is other queues available, which we can discuss later on.
+   - `--nodelist=IT010214` - if you have a specific node you want your job to be run on.
+If omitted SLURM would just assign us the a suitable node (for which we'd potentially have to compete for with other users).
-   - `-pe smp 1` - request 1 core for your job.
-This could be up the maximum number of cores available on a given node - via smp I specify that all cores should be on the same node.
-Most software is designed for such use cases, but there are others which can use cores across multiple nodes (you would put, e.g. `-pe mpi 50` in such a case).
-   - `-o log.$JOB_NAME.$JOB_ID.out` and `-e log.$JOB_NAME.$JOB_ID.err` specify the files where any output that the process might produce will be written to, this includes status of the process, errors that may have occured, etc..
-We use variables in the filenames, so that they will be called automatically according to what you called your job and also get a unique job id.
+   - `--output slurm-%j.out` and `--output slurm-%j.err` specify the files where any output that the process might produce will be written to, this includes status of the process, errors that may have occured, etc..
+We use variables in the filenames, so that they will always have the unique job id in the filename.

-   - the remainder you can basically leave as they are unless you want to do some a bit more unusual in which case you probably know what you are doing anyway
+   - the remainder you can basically leave as it is unless you want to do some a bit more unusual in which case you probably know what you are doing anyway

 The rest is a mock analyses that gives some output.
 In a nutshell, the job will give some output and wait for 100-200 seconds, then finish.